Order the book/ebook at

 O'Reilly Media.

-The site and the book are full of how-to information along with code snippets that
+The book is full of how-to information along with code snippets that

 illustrate the ideas presented; most of the code samples are available as complete projects